 The Company's Chairman, President and Chief Executive Officer (assuming such participant shall hold all three such offices) shall be entitled to 33.3% of any bonus award triggered upon attainment of a Valuation Milestone.
-Each current independent director shall be entitled to 2.0% of any such bonus award, subject to a reasonable increase for committee members as approved by the Board.
-Dr. Friedmann is a member of the Scientific and Technical team, which is entitled to receive in the aggregate a maximum of 33.3% of any bonus award triggered upon attainment of a Valuation Milestone, provided that actual aggregate amounts may be less than 33.3% in the sole discretion of the Compensation Committee.
+Each independent director as of August 2020 shall be entitled to 2.0%, and each independent director appointed subsequent to August 2020 shall be entitled to 1.0% of any such bonus award, subject to a reasonable increase for committee members as approved by the Board.
+Dr. Friedmann and Dr. Kupiec are members of the Scientific and Technical team, which is entitled to receive in the aggregate a maximum of 33.3% of any bonus award triggered upon attainment of a Valuation Milestone, provided that actual aggregate amounts may be less than 33.3% in the sole discretion of the Compensation Committee.
 Mr. Schoen is a member of a team that is entitled to receive in the aggregate a maximum of 23.3% of any bonus award triggered upon attainment of a Valuation Milestone, provided that actual aggregate amounts may be less than 23.3% in the sole discretion of the Compensation Committee.
 The Compensation Committee expects to consider a variety of factors in allocating Cash Incentive Plan awards among team participants, including years of experience, education level, longevity with the Company, intellectual and other contributions to the Company, the actual and projected success of the Company and additional factors affecting overall compensation.
 There is no continuing service requirement for Cash Incentive Plan participants once the Compensation Committee approves a cash bonus award.
 Any amounts not awarded by the Compensation Committee are no longer available for distribution.

-As of December 31, 2020, an aggregate of \$10.0 million in potential payments were triggered under the Cash Incentive Plan as a result of achievement of Valuation Milestones.
-The Compensation Committee has approved a potential cash bonus award of \$7.3 million in total for all Cash Incentive Plan participants, with \$3,330,000, \$1,500,000 and \$50,000 of such potential payouts being allocated to Mr. Barbier, Dr. Friedmann and Mr. Schoen, respectively.
+As of December 31, 2020, an aggregate of \$10.0 million in potential payments were triggered under the Cash Incentive Plan as a result of achievement of a Valuation Milestone.
+The Compensation Committee approved a potential cash bonus award of \$7.3 million in total for all Cash Incentive Plan participants, with \$3,330,000, \$1,500,000 and \$50,000 of such potential payouts being allocated to Mr. Barbier, Dr. Friedmann and Mr. Schoen, respectively.
 However, payment of cash bonuses is contingent on achievement of the additional performance conditions noted above.
 Accordingly, there can be no assurance that executive officers will ever be paid these potential payments or any other cash bonus under the Cash Incentive Plan.